maykinmedia/objects-api/docs/installation/observability/index.rst

 * performance of the system
 * how the system is used

-Open Objecten operates in distributed environments, and being able to fully trace a customer request from start to end, observability tools are crucial.
-Below we provide some additional context for infastructure teams that wish to integrate Open Objecten in their observability stack.
+Open Object operates in distributed environments, and being able to fully trace a customer request from start to end, observability tools are crucial.
+Below we provide some additional context for infastructure teams that wish to integrate Open Object in their observability stack.

 .. toctree::